raul-izquierdo/english/sources/vocabulary/By Topic/Time and Moments.md

 ## Time Periods and Durations

 durante X años
-    = for X years `I haven't seen him for 5 years` - `I haven't been to the gym for 5 years`

-durante <periodo>
-    = over <duration> `Over nine months, I made significant progress` = over THE COURSE OF <duration> (durante un periodo de ...) `Over the course of nine months, I made significant progress` - `Over the course of a year, I learned a lot`

-A lo largo del dia ..
-    = Throughout the day ... `Throughout the day we are exposed to various forms of advertising`
+    !
+En SP, _durante_ tiene muchos significados que aquí hay que separar !
+El primero (_for_) indica duración, mientras que los otros indican solapamiento de acciones = for X years (para indicar duración del periodo) `We talked **for** hours` = during (algo ocurre puntualmente/sin especificar dentro de un periodo - during the meeting, during the summer) = over [the course of] <duration> () (_a lo largo de_ - ocurre repetidamente/gradualmente durante el periodo) = Throughout <periodo> (durante **todo** el periodo) ?
+Hablamos durante 2 horas : `We talked **for** hours` (duración) ?
+Ella estudió durante toda la tarde : `She studied **for** the whole afternoon` (duración) ?
+Ella hizo varios amigos durante el verano : `She made several friends **over** the summer` ? Él viajó mucho durante la última década : `He travelled a lot **over** [the course of] the last decade` ?
+La alarma sonó [una vez] durante la reunión : `The alarm went off during the meeting` (puntualmente) ?
+La alarma sonó [varias veces] durante la reunión : `The alarm went off over the course of the meeting` ?
+La alarma sonó [constantemente] durante la reunión : `The alarm sounded throughout the meeting` ?
+Durante el día, estamos expuestos a diversas formas de publicidad : `During the day, we are exposed to various forms of advertising` - `Over the course of the day, ...`
+    ? Él cambió mucho durante el verano : `He changed a lot over the summer` (cambio gradual -> over)

-todo el dia = all day (sin THE) `I worked all day` - `I was busy all day` toda la mañana = all morning (sin THE) `I worked all morning` - `I was busy all morning` toda la tarde = all afternoon (sin THE) `I worked all afternoon` - `I was busy all afternoon`
+todo el dia = all day (sin THE)
+    ?
+Trabajé todo el día : `I worked all day` toda la mañana = all morning (sin THE)
+    ?
+Trabajé toda la mañana : `I worked all morning` toda la tarde = all afternoon (sin THE)
+    ?
+Trabajé toda la tarde : `I worked all afternoon`

-todos los días = every day `I go to the gym every day` - `I work every day`
+todos los días = every day
-    - OJO: no confundir con _everyday_ que es _cotidiano_
+    - OJO: no confundir con _everyday_ (todo junto) que es _cotidiano_ ?
+Voy al gimnasio todos los días : `I go to the gym every day`

 todo el tiempo/rato
+    = [pretty much] all the time
+    = constantly
-    = [pretty much] all the time `I was busy all the time` -  `He’s on his phone all the time` = constantly `I was constantly busy` - `I was constantly working`
+    ?
+Está con el móvil todo el tiempo : `He’s on his phone all the time` - `... constantly` - `He’s constantly on his phone`

 un rato
     = a while
     ?
 Pasamos un rato juntos : `We spent a while together`

-over vs during
-    =  over.
-Algo se prolonga durante un periodo (e.g., over the years, over the weekend).
-    =  during.
-Algo ocurre en un momento en lo que otra cosa se estaba desarrollando (e.g., during the meeting, during the summer).

 el evento duró...
-    = the event lasted `The event lasted two hours`
+    = the event lasted
-    = the event went on for (implica que se prolongó más de lo esperado/deseable) `The event went on for two hours`
+    = the event went on for (continuó por - implica que se prolongó más de lo esperado/deseable) ?
+El evento duró dos horas : `The event lasted two hours` ?
+La reunión duró una eternidad : `The meeting went on for ages!`

 quedarse demasiado tiempo, durar demasiado, hacerse pesado
     = to overstay its welcome
     ?
 El juego se hizo pesado : `It felt like the game overstayed its welcome` ?
 La fiesta se hizo larga, prolongándose hasta bien entrada la madrugada : `The party overstayed its welcome, lasting well into the early hours of the morning`

-tarda/le lleva x tiempo
+tardar/le lleva <x> tiempo = take
-    = take `The train is taking a long time | It took me two hours to finish the report | The worker took too long to finish the task`
+    ?
+El tren está tardando mucho : `The train is taking a long time` ?
+Tardé dos horas en terminar el informe : `It took me two hours to finish the report` ?
+El trabajador tardó demasiado en terminar la tarea : `The worker took too long to finish the task` ?
+Tardo una hora en llegar al trabajo : `It takes me an hour to get to work` ?
+Me lleva una hora llegar al trabajo : lo mismo

+lo que más tiempo me llevó fue ...
+    = What took me the longest was...

+el tiempo que requiere = the time it takes

 ## Being On Time and Timing

 ser puntual
-    = be on time `I was on time for the meeting`
+    = be on time
-    = be punctual `I was punctual for the meeting`
+    = be punctual
+    ?
+Llegué puntual a la reunión : `I was on time for the meeting` - `I was punctual for ...`

 puntualmente
     = punctually
     ?
 Llegó puntual a la reunión : `He arrived punctually for the meeting`

 a tiempo
+    = on time (puntual, a la hora)
+    = in time (dentro del tiempo)
-    = on time (puntual, a la hora) `I try to be on time for meetings` - `The train arrived on time` = in time (dentro del tiempo) `The ambulance arrived in time to save him` - `I hope the package arrives in time for my birthday`
+    ?
+Intento llegar a tiempo a las reuniones : `I try to be **on** time for meetings` ?
+El tren llegó a su hora : `The train arrived **on** time` ?
+La ambulancia llegó a tiempo para salvarlo : `The ambulance arrived **in** time to save him` ?
+Espero que el paquete llegue a tiempo para mi cumpleaños : `I hope the package arrives **in** time for my birthday`

 A la hora acordada = at the agreed time `The meeting started at the agreed time`

-finalmente = IN the end `In the end, it was a great experience` - `In the end, I enjoyed the film`
+finalmente, al final = IN the end
     - No confundir con _at the end_ que es al final de algo
+    - OJO: No usar _finally_ para _finalmente_, ya que se usar para el último paso de algo ?
+Al final, fue una gran experiencia : `In the end, it was a great experience` ?
+Finalmente, no fue tan desagradable como pensaba : `In the end, it wasn't as unpleasant as I thought` (**no** Finally!!!)

+Por fin, al fin (algo llevó tiempo/varios intentos)
+    = AT last
-por fin = at last `At last, I finished the book` - `At last, I can relax`
+    ?
+Por fin acabé el libro : `At last, I finished the book` ?
+Por fin puedo relajarme : `At last, I can relax` ?
+He pasado el examen al fin : `I've passed the exam AT LAST`

 Ya es hora de que (se quiera que algo, que debería estar hecho, se haga)
-    = it's [high|about] time <sbody> <past> `It's about time you went to bed` - `It's about time we BOUGHT a new car; this one is far too unreliable`
+    = it's [high|about] time <sbody> <past>
+    ?
+Ya es hora de que te vayas a la cama: `It's about time you went to bed` ?
+Ya es hora de que compremos un coche nuevo; este es muy poco fiable : `It's about time we BOUGHT a new car; this one is far too unreliable`

 ## Moments in relation to other Moments